olga1590/NLP_projects/README.md

 - And also I tested specific models from scikit-learn imbalanced library.

- -> In accordance with the results of the tested models, the best estimate was shown by VotingClassifier in amazon review dataset.
+ -> In accordance with the results of the tested models, the best estimate was shown by VotingClassifier in amazon review dataset and SVC(kernel = 'poly') in yelp review dataset.